- Cross-cultural collaboration presents unique challenges, but if done right, can increase creativity and improve profitability.

-Your team might not be heading to space anytime soon, but NASA serves as a fitting example of what can happen when cross-cultural collaboration goes haywire.
+Your team might not be heading to space anytime soon, but NASA serves as a fitting example of what can happen when cultural idiosyncrasies get the best of you.

 In the late 1990s, NASA launched the Mars Climate Orbiter (MCO).
 This probe was supposed to study Mars from orbit and relay messages to the Mars Polar Lander and Deep Space probes.

 Sounds pretty cool, right?
-It was.
-That is, until the MCO failed to re-establish contact after passing behind Mars.
+It was…until the MCO failed to re-establish contact after passing behind Mars.

 There was nothin’ but radio silence.
 No signals were received, and it was concluded that the orbiter had tumbled into the Martian atmosphere and disintegrated.

 You might think the reasons behind this slipup are as complex as, well, rocket science.
 Not quite.
-When NASA looked into what caused the failure, the answer was pretty straightforward (and admittedly, a little embarrassing): the commands from Earth were sent in English units but the Orbiter used metric units.
+When NASA looked into what caused the failure, the answer was pretty straightforward (and admittedly, a little embarrassing): the commands from Earth were sent in imperial units, while the MCO used metric.
 Yikes.

 Real talk: it’s easy to get cross-cultural collaboration wrong

-If you work with people, you probably know that working cohesively as a team isn’t always second nature.
-Add in language barriers, time zone differences, and contrasting cultural norms, and it can become increasingly difficult to get teamwork right.
+Working cohesively as a team isn’t always second nature.
+Add in language barriers, global time zones, and contrasting cultural norms, and it can be downright difficult to get teamwork right.

-However, putting in the work to streamline cross-cultural collaboration can have measurable advantages, such as increased creativity and improved profitability.
+But putting in the work to streamline cross-cultural collaboration has measurable advantages, including increased creativity and improved profitability.
 Let’s dig into four research-backed tips you can use to improve your cross-cultural collaborations and thrive as a team – even if you’re spread across the globe.

-1. Work on building cultural metacognition (it’s not as hard as it sounds)
+1. Build cultural metacognition (it’s not as hard as it sounds)

 Cultural differences may be awkward to address, but researchers have found that it’s beneficial to recognize these variations while also reflecting on our own assumptions about other cultures.
 This is called “cultural metacognition.”

-“To the extent that creativity is about the recombination of existing ideas, then combining ideas that haven’t been connected before creates the potential to produce something new and useful,” explains Roy Y.J.
+“To the extent that creativity is about the recombination of existing ideas, then combining ideas that haven’t been connected before creates the potential to produce something new and useful,” explains organizational behavior researcher Roy Y.J.
 Chua in an article for Harvard Business School.
-Chua is an assistant professor in the Organizational Behavior Unit at Harvard Business School, a researcher on effective collaboration, and one of the psychologists who coined the term cultural metacognition.

 “I often compare it to the heightened awareness you have when driving in a foreign city, where you will pay more attention to the road signs and traffic signs,” Chua adds.
 “It’s this kind of heightened awareness and reflection about what I think about other cultures and how other cultures think about me that helps cross-cultural creative collaboration.”